Glossary of Terms

 Emphasis - area of study within a program with at least one unique learning outcome

 Evaluation - generally refers to a product-oriented, comparative, or prescriptive process aimed at making an informed judgment about the extent to which a program/unit is achieving its intended outcomes and/or the quality or worth of a program.
 While evaluation may include assessment of student learning, its broader scope may also take additional factors, such as faculty or program/unit outcomes, into consideration.

 Goals - what you aim to achieve; goals are action-oriented, whereas outcomes define the desired state (video explanation).
+Goal statements were replaced with Outcomes in the transition from WEAVE to GVAssess.
 Examples:

 - Goal statement: "To provide students with an understanding of American and world politics and exposure to each of the subfields of political science"

 - Outcome statements: "Students have an understanding of American politics," "Students have an understanding of world politics," and "Students are knowledgeable about each of the subfields of political science"